Emma-Gairin/RadarOmics/README.md

 *Note that samples are columns, genes are rows.*

-- Sample information with columns "sample" and "group".
+- Sample information with columns "sample", "group", and other information.
 One radar plot per "group" will be generated.
 ```r
 head(data_input$sample_meta)
 ```